jrroosevelt/VS2PCG/game_modes.md

 ### Infiltrator
 Once per turn, during Player A's Main Phase but not during combat, Player A may have this character make a melee attack (from Player B's side) against a main character *in its row*.

 Exhaust the **Infiltrator** to start the attack.
 (If it was exhausted, ready it first.)
+During the attack, it counts as being on PLayer A's side for the purposes of plot twists, super powers, and power ups.

+If it wounds the defending main character, KO that main character.
+If it fails to wound the defending main character, KO the **Infiltrator**, the first time each of those characters attacks Player B's main character this game, Player A must announce that it (and all copies of it owned by the relevant player) has that power.
+This announcement happens before any effects (such as **Bodyguard
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxNzQxNDcxMSw1ODI5NTYzMTFdfQ==
+eyJoaXN0b3J5IjpbMjg5MzY2MzE1LDU4Mjk1NjMxMV19
 -->